-Based on PC feedback 9/17/2019, Barbara will work with the Completion Center to provide more demographics of the students.
+Based on PC feedback 9/17/2019, Lisa is now meeting with the Completion Center to understand their work further and to provide more demographics of the students.
+Information Technology is piloting a system to allow Counsellors to view which degrees, certificates students could get if they took a few more courses.

-B. Noncredit Support of SCFF & Multiple Measures (Madelyn, 6/25)
+B. Noncredit Support of SCFF & Multiple Measures (Madelyn, 10/8)